‘The Bachelor’ Star Corinne Olympios’ Mom Claims The Show Is Fake, Wants Fans To Stop Calling Her

-Corinne Olympios and her antics have made her a villain on Season 21 of The Bachelor but now her mom is speaking out, claiming all is not what it seems.
+Corinne Olympios and her antics have made her a villain on Season 21 of The Bachelor, but now her mom is speaking out, claiming all is not what it seems.
 After watching her daughter get slammed left and right for the devious things she’s been doing on the show, Corinne’s mom went to TMZ to clear up any misconceptions about her daughter.
 She also wants fans to quit calling her number before she calls the police on them.

-Corinne has been doing the most to keep the cameras trained on her and it’s making the other women really not like her.
+Corinne has been doing the most to keep the cameras trained on her, and it’s making the other women really not like her.
 From disappearing whenever she sees fit to throwing herself at Nick Viall, she’s pretty much made enemies with all the other females vying for Viall’s attention.

 A photo posted by Corinne Olympios (@colympios) on

 Peri Olympios says that most of what The Bachelor fans are seeing is fake and that Corinne has been edited to look bad on TV.
-While the mother of what might be the most spoiled grown woman on TV admitted that Corinne may have gone overboard a few times, she also said that her daughter has been edited to look even worse for reality TV.
+While the mother of what might be the most spoiled grown woman on TV admitted that Corinne might have gone overboard a few times, she also said that her daughter had been edited to look even worse for reality TV.

 It seems that Peri might be in denial about what her daughter has been up to.
 The elder Ms. Olympios denied that Corinne was showing off her breasts to Nick Viall when she took her bikini top off in the pool.
 Peri claimed that Corinne was wearing “cover ups” and that she wasn’t exposed at all.